Paul Bostaph: Forbidden (1985–1992)

-Bostaph played drums for Forbidden from 1985–1992, playing on their first two studio albums, Forbidden Evil and Twisted into Form.
+Bostaph played drums for Forbidden from 1985 to 1992, playing on their first two studio albums, Forbidden Evil and Twisted into Form.
 He also played on their 1989 live EP Raw Evil: Live at the Dynamo.
 Paul quit the band in 1992, and coincidentally the very next day received a phone call about auditioning for Slayer.
 In retrospect, Paul says that Forbidden was "probably" his favorite band that he's ever played in because it was "totally his band."